AlaskaAirlines/auro-backtotop/README.md

 ## auro-back-to-top use cases

-The `<auro-back-to-top>` element should be used in situations where users may:
+The `<auro-back-to-top>` element can be used in the following situations:

 * informational pages with many sections
 * pages with infinite scroll

 ## API Code Examples

-Default (fixed positioning):
+### Fixed position (default)

 ```html
 <auro-back-to-top focus-id="top"></auro-back-to-top>
 ```

 The most important--and required--attribute to this element is `focus-id`.
-This is the id of an focusable element at the top of the page.
-When the trigger button is clicked to go back to top, the element will shift focus to the target element and scroll to its top position.
+This is the id of a focusable element at the top of the page.
+When the user clicks the trigger button, the element will shift focus to the target element and scroll to its top position.
 A useful way to think of this is a reverse of the "Skip to main" affordance.

 Anchors or buttons are examples of focusable elements, but more likely the target is a `<div>`, `<main>`, `<section>` or other non-focusable element.
 To these, you'll need to add the `tabindex` attribute with a value of -1.
 This will allow the element to receive focus so your user can resume tabbing from the top of the page, but it will keep the target element out of the default tab order so users don't stumble into it at the start of the page.